gabriel/GRUnit/README.md

 ## Exception Breakpoint

-You can set an exception breakpoint.
-If set, it will stop and breakpoint when an error first occurs.
+GRUnit works best with an exception breakpoint.
+So your test run will breakpoint if an error occurs allowing you to interact with the debugger.

 https://developer.apple.com/library/ios/recipes/xcode_help-breakpoint_navigator/articles/adding_an_exception_breakpoint.html